Best Black Friday Xbox Controller Deals, Starting at $40

 Love shopping online but don't have time to compare prices or search for promo codes?
 Our CNET Shopping extension does that for you, so you always get the best price.

-The good news is that with Black Friday and the holiday shopping season, there are a lot of great deals and sales on Xbox controllers.
-Usually $60, or more some designs and colors, many shops are offering them for under $40, although you might be limited in color choices.
+The good news is that, with Black Friday and the holiday shopping season upon us, there are a lot of great deals and sales on Xbox controllers.
+Usually $60, or more for some designs and colors, many shops are offering them for under $40, although you might be limited in color choices.

 I'm rounding up some of the best deals, and you can find all our best Black Friday deals here.

-The most basic official Xbox controller, slightly updated for the Xbox Series X/S with a new directional pad style, these are usually between $59-$64 when not on sale.
+The most basic official Xbox controller, slightly updated for the Xbox Series X and S with a new directional pad style, these are usually between $59 and $64 when not on sale.

-Amazon has a great price of $39 right now, but only on black and white versions.
-A few other colors, including blue, electric volt (like a neon green) and mineral camo, are currently $44.
+Amazon has a great price of $39 right now, but only on red, black and white versions.
+A few other colors, including blue, electric volt (sort of a neon green) and mineral camo, are currently $45.

-Best Buy has a similar $39 deal, but in that case, black, white and red are all $39, while other colors cost more.
+Best Buy has a similar deal, but in that case, black, white and red models are all $40, while other colors cost more.

-Target has black and white versions for $39, other colors for $44.
+Target has black and white versions for $40, other colors for $45.
 Microsoft's own deal is exactly the same.
-Walmart's least-expensive Xbox controller is $45 right now, but I'll keep an eye on that to see if it comes down to match.
+Walmart's least expensive Xbox controller is $45 right now, but I'll keep an eye on that to see if it comes down to match.

 These one-of-a-kind custom designs aren't on sale right now, but definitely worth taking a look at if you're searching for a unique gift.
 You can customize the color and sometimes finish of almost every part of the controller, including both solid colors and a few patterns.